You’ve already been putting in the volunteer hours. Now let’s keep track.

 Community service participation is meaningful and valuable on its own.
 But there are other benefits to logging volunteer hours in the I Serve LA Tracker.
 We’ve created levels to help make tracking more fun:

 Bronze Level – 50 hours per academic year

 Silver Level – 200 hours per academic year

 Gold Level – 350 hours per academic year

-Participants who reach the Bronze Level or higher can earn additional perks, like listing their community service status on résumés or applications for scholarships, internships and graduate school; receiving acknowledgement on the Center for Engagement, Service, and the Public Good’s website; and recognition at the Center’s annual luncheon.
+Participants who reach the Bronze Level or higher can earn additional perks, like listing their community service status on résumés or applications for scholarships, internships, and graduate school; receiving acknowledgment on the Center for Engagement, Service, and the Public Good’s website; and receiving a letter from the Center regarding their service hours.